codeex/VincallPortal/README.md

   - You can modify file `setupProxy.js` to set up proxy.

 2. Setting Up Domains For APIs
+  - You can modify file `EnvConfig.js` to set up custom domain names.

 3. Modifying APIs
   There are two recommended ways to modify APIs in vincall.portal.